SecretX33/tellmewhen/readme.md

 Note: All credits go to the original author of TellMeWhen.

 -----
-Changes already made in this customized version
+Changes made in this customized version

 1. Fixed a problem where icons present on the screen would start flickering
 2. Fixed a problem where the spell timer of reactive spells wouldn't work at all